Howard University, B.A., magna cum laude, 1998

 - Represented home health care agency in billing dispute with the Centers for Medicare & Medicaid Services, resulting in full reinstatement of provider’s Medicare enrollment and billing privileges, nunc pro tunc revocation date.

-- Vice President, Assistant United States Attorneys Association of the District of Columbia
+- President, Assistant United States Attorneys Association of the District of Columbia

 - Member, National Association of Criminal Defense Lawyers